hbwhbwhbw/writingworkflow/readme.md

 *not entirely

+**Disclaimer**: this works for me, but it might not work for you!
+You might have different needs, interests, habits, etc.

 ## Hardware

 I use a 2015 Macbook Pro and a 2020 iPad Air.
 I do the vast majority of my writing on the Macbook and the vast majority of my reading of articles and other PDF documents on the iPad.
 I read books mostly in hard copy but occasionally on my Kobo ereader.